afarago/Pybricks-LEGO-Competition-Guide/tutorial/4_modularization.md

 ## > peach
 ```

-This is a useful technique to group missions or parts of missions together and test them separately as long as they work reliably.
+This is a useful technique to group missions or parts of missions and test them separately as long as they work reliably.

 ## Grouping code in Python - modules

 While working on bigger projects you might want to group and even test your code even more separately.

-Python lets you move certain pieces of code to a separate file - called module.
+Python lets you move certain pieces of code to a separate file - called a module.
 Consider this module the same as a library of code.
 This file module contains a set of functions you can include in your main application.

 Since Pybricks v3.2, 2022 we have support for multi-file projects, where all the necessary files are imported and magically downloaded to the brick during the compile and download process.

 Based on this logic you can group competition mission codes separately to files while keeping init and utilities together.

-An sample file setup could be as follows.
+A sample file setup could be as follows.

 ### FILE: base.py
 ```python